In AT&T’s WarnerMedia spinoff, a Hollywood outsider again learns a tough lesson

 “The thing about Hollywood that everyone from the outside overlooks is that it’s a perpetual start-up business — every film and TV show is a new company,” he said.

-Grover said the only way to even have a hope of understanding that is for executives to run at a passive remove, such as Gulf & Western, General Electric and other multinational conglomerates did — sometimes — decades ago when they owned studios.
+Grover said the best way these outsiders should run their acquisitions is at a passive remove, as Gulf & Western, General Electric and other multinational conglomerates did — sometimes — when they owned studios decades ago.

 “Outsiders now have to stop thinking they’re insiders, to be honest,” Grover said.
 “But I don’t think they can do that.
 They spend billions of dollars; they want to have an impact.
-Look at Steve Case and Bob Pittman with AOL and Time Warner — they had the same problem.”
+Look at Steve Case and Bob Pittman with AOL-Time Warner — they had the same problem.”

 The comparison to that situation is potent.
-The 2000-era merger of the online service provider with a company that included iconic properties such as Time Magazine and Sports Illustrated, as well as CNN and other household names, was, of course, described as the merger of the century; it would allow a single company to control both the pipes and what went in them.
+The 2000-era merger of the online-service provider with a company that owned the revered Warner Bros. and landmark media assets like Time Magazine and CNN was, of course, hailed as the merger of the century; it would allow a single company to control both the pipes and what went in them.
 Instead, it resulted in a $200 billion loss for shareholders, a radical rift between both sides of the company and a messy uncoupling that took years.

-Few of the synergy promises made were realized — an outcome that analysts say reverberates now.
+And the promise of synergy wasn’t realized — an outcome that analysts say reverberates now.

 “I think what you see with AT&T and WarnerMedia is what you saw with AOL and Time Warner,” said Neil Begley, an analyst at Moody’s who has followed the media business since the late 1980s.
 “At first a distributor felt that owning all this content would bolster them on the distribution side.
 And that’s not really the way it works,” he said, both noting regulatory restrictions and economic disincentives to doing so.